EstebanGS13/k-means-clustering/README.md

-# *k*-means clustering
+# _k_-means clustering

-A simple implementation of the *k*-means clustering method in Scala, without using any specialized libraries.
+A simple implementation of the _k_-means clustering method in Scala, without using any specialized libraries.
+The [K-Means Clustering From Scratch in Python [Algorithm Explained]](https://www.askpython.com/python/examples/k-means-clustering-from-scratch) and the [K Means Clustering Without Libraries](https://towardsdatascience.com/k-means-without-libraries-python-feb3572e2eef) posts were used as a guide to create this implementation.

+## Steps

+Each one of algorithm's steps and the function used to compute it.

+1. Randomly pick k data points as the initial centroids: `initClusters()`.

+2. Find the Euclidean distance between each data points in the training set with the k centroids: `calculateClusters()`.

+3. Assign each data point to the closest centroid according to the distance found: `assignPoint()`.

+4. Update centroid location by taking the average of the points in each cluster group: `updateCentroids()`.

+5. Repeat the Steps 2 to 4 till our centroids don’t change: `predict()`.

 ## Installation